-“A traditional old stone townhouse filled with gorgeous contemporary art, situated at the edge Vence's picturesque old town”
+“A traditional old stone townhouse filled with gorgeous contemporary art, situated at the edge of Vence's picturesque old town”

 Beauty also filters up to the rooms: Marilyn screenprints above a black bed, gold ceramics and exquisite old oils.
 Mickey Mouse is gilt-framed on the wall of the terracotta-tiled staircase, a Rennie Macintosh chair waits halfway up, and a candle chandelier hangs at the top.
 Red everywhere - walls, chairs, cushions, vases.
 The beautiful exterior is the only understated part of the house, which stands opposite the contemporary art museum.
 Even breakfast cannot escape the artist’s touch - elegantly served on royal Limoges crockery and eaten under white painted beams.